deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

+* Disable the bool in Inspector as this camera is currently just added as an optional example and is not currently used, but you could opt for either or a future switch method or what not, hence why such is added as an example of three diff views.

+Secondly, add a camera named: "Belly Camera" *

+Position: X: 0 Y: 84 Z: 92
+Rotation: X: 0 Y: 0   Z: 0
+Scale:    X: 1 Y: 1   Z: 1

-* Disable the bool in Inspector as this camera is currently just added as an optional example and is not currently used, but you could opt for either or a future switch method or what not, hence why such is added as an example of two diff views.
+* Disable the bool in Inspector as this camera is currently just added as an optional example and is not currently used, but you could opt for either or a future switch method or what not, hence why such is added as an example of three diff views.

-Secondly, add a camera named: "Rear Camera" *
+Lastly, add a camera named: "Rear Camera" *

 * Keep this camera Active as this is the camera we will use (for now).